soosgjr/XucSi/readme.md

 ## Credits

+SoulFu was developed by [Aaron Bishop](http://www.aaronbishopgames.com).
 The original Character Saving mod was developed by Xuln.
 The version this patch is made for might have seen some edits from Captain Innocuous, but since the original forums are long gone and without an archive, there's no way to confirm this.
 The additional fixes and modifications were made by Gabor Soos.